 Having a licenced mountain biking club on designed routes with an agreed code of conduct is safer for walkers than having unmanaged cyclists on the hill using the footpaths.
 Members of the Club are local and so will cycle to the Cloud, meaning we anticipate no increase in traffic.

-Is this good use of a charities money?
-Is this a good use of the Rangers and volunteers time?
+Is this a good use of a charity's money?
+Is this a good use of the Rangers' and volunteers' time?

 As part of the licence agreement, Congleton Mountain Biking Club have committed to an agreed number of volunteering hours to help maintain the routes and to work on other conservation priorities at the Cloud.

 Our rangers and volunteers work hard daily to allow all visitors to access our outdoor spaces and the National Trust wants people to enjoy accessing the outdoors and encourage diverse groups to feel that the countryside is relevant and important to them.